-We feel it is important that student carers studying at SERC are supported throughout their course.
-We understand that student carers who are carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.
+We feel it is important that Student Carers studying at SERC are supported throughout their course.
+We understand that Student Carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.

 We have a dedicated team to offer help and advice.
-Students can request support through the online application form or by contacting firstname.lastname@example.org.
+Students can identify as Student Carers using the online application form or by contacting firstname.lastname@example.org.
 This support is available to carers of all ages.

-We understand student carers may need time out to call home, extra time to complete assignments, and information about their rights and the welfare services available.
-We are working with students carers who have caring responsibilities to help us develop and improve the support services we provide.
+We understand Student Carers may need time out to call home, extra time to complete assignments, and information about their rights and the welfare services available.
+We worki with Student Carers who have caring responsibilities to help us develop and improve the support services we provide.

 Carer identity cards are available on request – these can be shared discreetly with staff, should you be late arriving at college, or need to leave early to fulfil caring responsibilities.
-We are also committed to training SERC staff to promote a wider understanding of the support Young Carers & Young Adult Carers need and to make sure the College is ready to respond to those needs.
+We are also committed to training SERC staff to promote a wider understanding of the support Student Carers need and to make sure the College is ready to respond to those needs.